-You can determine if you have low blood sugar by using a blood glucose meter — a small computerized device that measures and displays your blood sugar level.
-You have hypoglycemia when your blood sugar level drops below 70 mg/dL (3.9 mmol/L).
+If you have signs or symptoms of low blood sugar, check your blood sugar level with a blood glucose meter — a small device that measures and displays your blood sugar level.
+You have hypoglycemia when your blood sugar level drops below 70 milligrams per deciliter (mg/dL) (3.9 millimoles per liter (mmol/L)).

 - Four ounces (120 milliliters) of fruit juice or regular — not diet — soda